murphyka/information_explorable/info_decomp.md

   </figure>
 </div>

-Let's say the weather in a neighboring town (town 1) is completely unpredictable one hour to the next<a class='footstart' key='weather-caveats'></a>, and it's calm half the time, stormy the other half of the time.
+Let's say the weather in a neighboring town (Town 1) is completely unpredictable from one hour to the next<a class='footstart' key='weather-caveats'></a>, and it's calm half the time, stormy the other half of the time.
 That town's weather will be one of our "source" random variables, which we'll call `$X_1$`.
 It has two equally probable outcomes (calm or stormy), so `$X_1$` has one bit of uncertainty (aka entropy)<a class='footstart' key='entropy'></a>.

-The message your town receives from the telegraph line will be our auxiliary random variable -- call it `$U_1$`.
+The message your town receives from the telegraph line will be our auxiliary random variable&mdash;call it `$U_1$`.
-The mutual information between the two, `$I(X_1;U_1)$`, is the amount of information transmitted per message -- it's the amount that receiving a message reduces your uncertainty about town 1's weather<a class='footstart' key='mutual_info'></a>.
+The mutual information between the two, `$I(X_1;U_1)$`, is the amount of information transmitted per message&mdash;it's the amount that receiving a message reduces your uncertainty about Town 1's weather<a class='footstart' key='mutual_info'></a>.
 The more money you spend on the telegraph line, the lower the noise in the line and the better you'll be able to infer the other town's weather.
 <div class="container">
   <div class='transmission-noise-slider'></div>